XORanaytics/XORanaytics.github.io/_posts/2025-09-02-gradient-descent.md

 But for a neural network, the model $f_{\theta}$ is NOT simple so how do we minimize $L(\theta)$ in general?

 In fact, optimization for neural networks is still complicated.
-Before we learn how neural networks fully performly optimization, let's start with a simple example for motivation.
+Before we learn how neural networks fully perform optimization, let's start with a simple example for motivation.
 Suppose we want to minimize $f(x) = x^2$.

 - If I start at $x=2$, then $f(2) = 4$.
 To make $f(x)$ smaller, $x$ should decrease say to $x=1$ so $f(1)=1$.